clokep/clokep.github.io/content/articles/new-blog.rst

 * Some HTML formatting was included (in particular around <code>/<pre> blocks I had added).
 * Some formatting was messed up.
-* The (single) image I had on my blog had to be downloaded and manually configured.
+* The (single) image I had on my blog had to be manually downloaded and added.
-* Things that I really wanted to be headers I had just bolded.
+* I had bolded things I really wanted to be headers.
 (This is my fault!)

 I probably spent a couple of hours cleaning all the reStructuredText content up, but now I feel that I have a portable set of all of my blog posts, which I'm